D2KLab/music-chatbot/README.md

 - Uses [Dialogflow](https://github.com/dialogflow) as Natural Language Processing tool.
 The communication with the NLP is managed thanks to a modified version of the [botkit-middleware-dialogflow](https://github.com/jschnurr/botkit-middleware-dialogflow).

-- Is capable of working with [Slack](https://slack.com) and/or [Facebook Messenger](https://www.messenger.com) - you can start messaging with the bot at the [Facebook page](https://facebook.com/doremusbot/)
+- Is capable of working with [Slack](https://slack.com) and/or [Facebook Messenger](https://www.messenger.com) - you can start messaging with the bot at the [Facebook page](https://facebook.com/doremusbot/).

+- In a lightweight version (without spell checking and language detection) is also able to work with a device running [Google Assistant](https://assistant.google.com) (e.g. Google Home).

 The architecture is the following:
 ![DOREMUS Bot architecture](./final-report/images/arch2.png)